ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Olimex

-Elektra is used for [doc/WHO](server, desktop and embedded).
+Elektra is used for [server, desktop and embedded](doc/WHO.md).
 With this release, we again strengthen our embedded mainstay.
-We developed a major application running on Olimex boards, heavily relying on Elektra and [https://github.com/ElektraInitiative/ansible-libelektra](ansible-libelektra).
+We developed a major application running on Olimex boards, heavily relying on Elektra and [ansible-libelektra](https://github.com/ElektraInitiative/ansible-libelektra).

 This application allows: